chriskonnertz/DeepLy/README.md

 Meanwhile you may use this PHP client on your own risk.
 Also note that their API responds quite slow.
 This might be intentional.
 Nevertheless the API is reliable.
 I had not a single issue amongst hundreds of API calls.

 I tried to rush towards a first release.
-It works and I hope that I do not have to change the main method `translate()` in a way that makes it incompatible with the current release.
-However, I cannot guarantee that.
 More commits might come soon.
-There still is space for [improvements](https://github.com/chriskonnertz/DeepLy/issues/1).
+There certainly is room for [improvements](https://github.com/chriskonnertz/DeepLy/issues/1).

 ## Disclaimer